rust-lang/rust/src/doc/trpl/enums.md

 % Enums

-Rust has a‘sum type’, an `enum`.
+Rust has a ‘sum type’, an `enum`.
 Enums are an incredibly useful feature of Rust, and are used throughout the standard library.
 An `enum` is a type which relates a set of alternates to a specific name.
 For example, below we define `Character` to be either a `Digit` or something else.